5sansiva/Index-File-Management/devlog.md

 8:06 PM 5/11/2025 Start session
 Alright so from last session, I got the program working and such.
 Now today I am just going to perform testing to make sure that this is running properly and such.
 I will probably submit at the end of this session.

+8:30 PM
+So I ran a bunch of insert tests along with printouts, its working fine so there is really no issue there.

+9:18 PM
+I came across another error.
+When I upload a csv file and then load that into an idx file, it loads everything fine and it prints the proper message although when I print the idx file, then it isn't working properly as it is not printing everything properly.